AdobeDocs/commerce-admin.en/help/catalog/product-video.md

 1. In the _[!UICONTROL Images and Videos]_ section, click **[!UICONTROL Add Video]**.

    If you haven't yet configured your YouTube API key, click **[!UICONTROL OK]** to continue.
-You won't be able to link to a YouTube video, but you can go through the process.
+You cannot link to a YouTube video, but you can go through the process.

    ![Add Video](./assets/product-video-add.png)<!-- zoom -->